Table of Contents

 - Compared to normal LASIK, there is a lower risk of flap complications.

-- In most cases, touch-up surgery will never be necessary.
+- In most cases, touch-up surgery will not be necessary.

 When the corneal flap is made using the normal LASIK method, the following considerations should be noted: